|Coordinates:||40.5609 N 14.2057 E|

 Decline and rediscovery

 When Roman Empire fell, splendid villas of Capri were destroyed in the Middle Age.
 It seems, also the statues in Blue Grotto were broken - none are in their places.
-Three statues - two Tritons and Neptune - were found below the water in 1964, bases of seven statues were found in 21st century.
+Three statues - two Tritons and Neptune - were found below the water in 1964, bases of seven statues were found in the 21st century.
 Local heritage organizations dream about the day when exact copies of the ancient statues will adorn the cave again.

 Cave was known to local people and occasional guests to Capri.
 It was considered to be a Devil's den and locals did not enter the cave.